 Both Editors will be disabled once you reload.
 To reverse it, you have to go cPanel’s File Manager and remove the above code from the wp-config.php file.
 You can disable the Editors via cPanel too.

 Before disabling, make sure you have FTP Access to your Control Panel.
-You will need to Enable them again from FTP.
+You will need to enable them again from FTP.

 Securing WordPress Admin Directory:

-By Default, anyone can see the Login Page of a WordPress Site by going to mydomain.com/wp-admin where mydomain.com will be your domain.
+By default, anyone can see the Login Page of a WordPress Site by going to mydomain.com/wp-admin where mydomain.com will be your domain.
 To secure it, there

 can 2 options which are popular.
-One is via Plugin, other is via cPanel.
+One is via Plugin, the other is via cPanel.
 I will tell you about the former only since the latter is a bit stretched.
 So, after you login into the Dashboard, go to Plugins→Add New.
 Then search WP Hide Login.
 You will see below the plugin in the results:

 Install it, then Activate it.
 Now you must be taken to the Settings automatically or you can go to the Settings→General manually.
 You will see the below panel:

 Replace the “wp-admin” with the words you want to use to Login into your Dashboard and click on Save Changes below.
-E.g. if you entered “securelogin” in the box, then you have to visit mydomain.com/securelogin to login into your Dashboard.
+E.g. if you entered “securelogin” in the box, then you have to visit mydomain.com/securelogin to login to your Dashboard.

 You need to memorize the new Login URL after you have changed it.
 If you forget it and you don’t have access to cPanel, you will have to contact your Website Developer.

-You may Read: How to hide login URL
+You may read: How to hide login URL

 WordPress Database Prefix:

 WordPress Database is the main source of everything you have in your WordPress Site.
 It’s the Foundation of your WordPress Installation.
 That makes it the most important place digitally for Spammers and their seniors known as the Hackers.
 By default, when you are installing WordPress via cPanel, you will see “wp_” in Table Prefix.
 That’s too common for anyone to guess.
 So, to make your WordPress Database more secure, you need to make it a bit tough to guess.
 Make sure whatever you enter there, it ends with an underscore(_).
-If you keep “wp” in the start, it will make the Directories be in Order.
+If you keep “wp” at the start, it will make the Directories be in Order.

 SSL Certificate Importance